chandranshulg/Customizable-Dashboard-/README.md

 This is a simple customizable dashboard project built using HTML, CSS, and JavaScript.
 The dashboard allows users to interact with widgets by adding, removing, and rearranging them through drag-and-drop functionality.

+## Live Demo

+You can view the live version of the Customizable Dashboard [here](https://chandranshulg.github.io/Customizable-Dashboard-/).

 Features

 Dynamic Widget Management: Users can add or remove widgets to the dashboard.